-Over 90% of our sales are made to 19 federally licensed, independent wholesale distributors.
+Over 90% of our sales are made to 14 federally licensed, independent wholesale distributors.
 We review our distributors' financial statements and have credit insurance for many of them.
 However, our credit evaluations of distributors and credit insurance may not be completely effective, especially if an interest rate increase exacts an additional financial strain.

-If one or more independent distributors experience financial distress or liquidity issues, we may not be able to collect our accounts receivable on a timely basis, which would have an adverse impact on our operating results and financial condition.
+If one or more independent distributors experience financial distress or liquidity issues, our sales could be adversely affected and we may not be able to collect our accounts receivable on a timely basis, which would have an adverse impact on our operating results and financial condition.